womogenes/blog/about.md

 permalink: /about/
 ---

 Hey, I'm William!
 This is a collection of my thoughts.
+Check out the [welcome post]({% post_url 2020-04-16-welcome %}) for more info.

 ## Contact